Nvreformat/ese-pedidos/README.md

 # Things that don't work

 ## Phone verification
 I originally intended to send an SMS with a code to the phone being verified and make the user enter this code on the app.
-Since seinding SMS is a paid service and there are many providers with different implementations, I decided to skip this.
+Since sending SMS is a paid service and there are many providers with different implementations, I decided to skip this.
 So you can just log in with any phone number and it will work as if it was a different client account.
 You'll have to implement this yourself.

 ## Changing the logo of a restaurant
 TODO